catka/m2gi-mobile/README.md

 ### Authentication

-A user can connect to the application in a few different ways:
+A user can connect to the application in a few different ways.
+The bulk of this code is contained within the src/app/pages/login & src/app/services/auth.service.ts directories.

 #### Normal Login
 Users can register an account in firebase with an email and password.
 They can then login with these credentials on the login page.